 Involvement of the Central and Peripheral Nervous System

-As more becomes known about the possible long-term effects of neurological Lyme disease, also known as Lyme borreliosis, it becomes imperative that both the general public and medical professionals are made more aware of this disease.
+As more becomes known about the possible long-term effects of neurological Lyme disease, also known as Lyme neuroborreliosis, it is important that both the general public and medical professionals are made more aware of this disease.

 The organisms that cause Lyme disease in Europe include at least three species within the bacterial genus Borrelia.
 These are Borrelia burgdorferi sensu stricto, Borrelia garinii and Borrelia afzelii.

-If left untreated, there is a high risk that the patient will start suffering a great range of bodily and mental symptoms.
+If left untreated, there is a high risk that the patient will start suffering a range of debilitating symptoms.
 The sooner the infection is treated, the better the chances of a full recovery.
-Therefore it is essential that doctors diagnose their patients correctly and offer the right treatments as soon as possible.
+Therefore it is essential that patients are correctly diagnosed and offered the right treatments as soon as possible.

 Symptoms that affect the Nervous system